 Vitamin D is one of the fat soluble vitamins (along with vitamins A, E, and K).
 The US RDA for vitamin D is 400IU (international units) per day.
 As with most RDA levels, this is the amount that is necessary to prevent obvious signs of deficiency including rickets.
 New European standards have the recommended allowance for adults as 4000IU, ten times higher than the US standard.

 For fighting disease, amounts as high as 50,000 IU might be recommended but note that large amounts of vitamin D should not be used long term without blood testing to ensure the level is not excessive.
+When using vitamin D long term it is necessary to consume sufficient amounts of vitamin K by eating plenty of leafy green vegetables or using a vitamin K supplement since without it, vitamin D can lead to calcium deposits in the body, including in the organs.

 Also note that one can get plenty of vitamin D, as much as 100,000 IU per day or more, from sunlight on the skin.
 This can't be through glass or other filter, but not much is required for therapeutic levels of 5000 IU or more - 15 to 30 minutes per day, more or less depending on the brightness of the sun at that location is usually all that is required.
 In higher latitudes, it is often beneficial to supplement vitamin D, especially in winter months, or whenever one does not expose themselves to sunlight on the skin.
 Using sunscreen does indeed limit the amount of vitamin D produced by the skin.